 An impacted tooth is a tooth that is stuck in the gum and thus cannot be used.
 Often, surgery is needed to remove the tooth (as in the case of wisdom teeth) or to help the tooth erupt in its proper position to prevent future complications.

 Exposing an impacted tooth is the first step to positioning a necessary tooth that cannot naturally grow.
 Recovery from oral surgery can vary from patient to patient; however, patients can benefit from the care guide below.
 Feel free to call our office for further clarification at (201) 601-9262.

-Do not disturb the wound.
-If surgical packing was placed, leave it alone.
-The packing helps to keep the tooth exposed.
-If it gets dislodged or falls out, do not get alarmed but please contact our office for instructions.
+Do not disturb the wound or surgical packing.
+The packing helps keep the tooth exposed.
+If the packing becomes displaced, contact our office for instructions.

-It is very important in the first day after surgery to refrain from smoking.
+It is very important to refrain from smoking the day following the surgery.
 Be careful and gentle around the surgical site and avoid probing it with any object.

 We recommend that you rest and avoid strenuous activity the first few days after surgery.
 Wait 3-4 days before getting back to your exercise regimen.

 Some may experience nausea and vomiting as a result of swallowing blood, experiencing discomfort, or as a side-effect of anesthesia or pain medication.
 Quell postoperative nausea by sipping on some ginger ale.
 Soda crackers can also alleviate symptoms.
 If nausea persists, quit the prescription pain medication.
 You may substitute the medication with over-the-counter painkillers.
 If the sensation of nausea is ongoing, call our office.